Million Mile Secrets reader Kendra emails:

 …too few or no revolving accounts have a balance

 Card issuers don’t like it when you spend just enough to get the sign-up bonus, then stick the card away in a sock drawer.
-And banks like Barclays have denied folks just because they haven’t been using their other Barclays cards!
+And banks like Barclaycard have denied folks just because they haven’t been using their other Barclaycard cards!